-The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate reporting.
-Endorsed by the G7 and G20, more than 2,200 organizations have committed to reporting in alignment with the TCFD, with countries like the UK and New Zealand having introduced mandatory reporting requirements.
+The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate change disclosure and reporting.
+Endorsed by the G7 and G20, more than 2,200 organizations have committed to reporting in alignment with the TCFD, with countries like the UK and New Zealand having introduced mandatory reporting requirements and disclosure requirements.

 In this blog, we look at the current positions of different government and regulatory agencies in Canada on TCFD, and the potential for changes in the future.
 What are the current TCFD disclosure requirements for Canadian businesses and Crown corporations to report on climate change and financial risk?

 But first, what is TCFD reporting?

 The TCFD has produced 11 recommended disclosures that are grouped around four pillars: governance, strategy, risk management, and metrics and targets.

 Together, the TCFD disclosures are intended to bring transparency to capital markets.

 The TCFD’s recommendations will aim to standardize the ways that organizations assess and manage their climate-related financial risks and opportunities.
 These disclosures are meant to help investors correctly price the climate risks that different assets face, as well as support the efficient allocation of capital.

 TCFD Framework Requirements in Canada: Support from the Government of Canada

 The first significant endorsement of the TCFD in Canada came in June 2019 from the Government of Canada’s Expert Panel on Sustainable Finance, chaired by now-Governor of the Bank of Canada Tiff Macklem.
 That panel reported to the Minister of Finance and the Minister of Environment and Climate Change.

 The Expert Panel recommended in their final report that the Federal Government endorsed a phased ‘comply-or-explain’ approach to the adoption of the TCFD framework, led by Finance Canada in partnership with provincial regulators.